Home Insurance for First-Time Buyers: Complete Guide to Coverage & Costs

 Do first-time buyers pay more for home insurance than experienced homeowners?

 Not necessarily.
 First-time buyers don't pay a premium penalty just for being new.
-Your rate is based on your home's characteristics, location, rebuild cost, your credit score, and claims history — not your experience as a homeowner.
-In fact, buying a newer home as a first-time buyer can mean lower premiums than someone insuring an older property.
+Your rate is based on your home's characteristics, location, rebuild cost, credit score, and claims history, not your experience as a homeowner.
+In fact, first-time buyers tend to purchase newer homes, which typically have lower premiums than older properties.

 When does my home insurance policy need to be active by?

-Your policy must be active by your closing date, and your lender will typically require proof of insurance at least 15 days before closing — though some require it even earlier.
+Your policy must be active by your closing date, and your lender will typically require proof of insurance at least 3 days before closing, though many lenders ask for documentation as early as 15 days out.
 Shop at least 30 days before your expected closing date to avoid delays.
-The policy is paid for in advance, usually covering the first full year, and can be rolled into your closing costs.
+The policy is paid for in advance, and lenders will usually collect 10% to 20% of your annual premium at closing to fund your escrow account.

 What's the difference between what my lender requires and what I actually need?

-Lenders require enough coverage to protect their loan balance — typically the hazard coverage portion of your policy.
+Lenders require enough coverage to protect their loan balance, typically the hazard coverage portion of your policy.
 This is a minimum requirement, not a recommendation.
-You should carry dwelling coverage equal to 100% of your home's rebuild cost, at least $300,000 in liability coverage, and consider add-ons for flood, water backup, or earthquake depending on your location and risk.
+You should carry dwelling coverage equal to 100% of your home's rebuild cost, at least $300,000 in liability coverage, and consider add-ons for flood, water backup, or earthquake depending on your location and risk profile.

 Can I lower my home insurance premium as a first-time buyer?

 Yes.
-Bundling your home and auto insurance with the same carrier can save up to 25%.
-You can also lower your premium by installing a monitored security system, choosing a higher deductible, buying a newer home, or maintaining a strong credit score.
-Shopping multiple quotes and reviewing your policy annually are the most reliable strategies for keeping costs down over time.
+Bundling your home and auto insurance with the same carrier can save 10% to 25% on average, and up to 30% to 40% at insurers like Amica and American Family.
+You can also lower your premium by installing a monitored security system or water leak sensors (which can trigger a "big discount"), choosing a higher deductible, buying a newer home, or paying your annual premium in full for a 5% to 10% savings.
+Shopping multiple quotes and reviewing your policy annually are the most reliable strategies for keeping costs down.

 What happens if I don't get home insurance before closing?